 When adding a TXT name please check and try several combinations of the name.
 Every host panel is different, therefore they have mismatched settings for the TXT name.

-For example, in these ways a DKIM name can be added:
+For example, a DKIM name can be added in these ways:

 - Full entry: mg._domainkey.yourdomain.com.